meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Document attributes to use as facets **must be declared at indexing time**.

 You can set up facets **through the API** via the [global settings route](/references/settings.md#update-settings).
 You need to add the desired attributes to the `attributesForFaceting` list.
-This attribute accepts a `[String]` that specifies which attributes must be used as facets, and defaults to `null`.
+This attribute accepts an array of strings that specifies which attributes must be used as facets, and defaults to `null`.

 `attributesForFaceting=[<Attribute>, ...]`